skycoin/skycoin/INTEGRATION.md

 That is, create a raw transaction, broadcast it, and wait for it to confirm.

 #### Using the REST API

+The wallet APIs must be enabled with `-enable-api-set=WALLET,READ,STATUS`.

 Create a transaction with [POST /wallet/transaction](https://github.com/skycoin/skycoin/blob/develop/src/api/README.md#create-transaction), then inject it to the network with [POST /injectTransaction](https://github.com/skycoin/skycoin/blob/develop/src/api/README.md#inject-raw-transaction).